 - › Current electrolyte imbalance

-Too much Microzide (Hydrochlorothiazide (Hctz)) can cause excessive urine production, which leads to dehydration and low levels of sodium, potassium or magnesium.
-The electrolyte imbalance can have negative affects on your muscles or other important organs.
-Any existing fluid or electrolyte imbalances should be addressed before using Microzide (Hydrochlorothiazide (Hctz)).
-Any changes for the medicine should be made by a doctor.
+Taking too much Microzide (hydrochlorothiazide (HCTZ)) can cause excessive urine production, which leads to dehydration and low levels of sodium, potassium, or magnesium.
+This can affect your heart and other muscles.
+Any current fluid or electrolyte imbalances should be corrected before using Microzide (hydrochlorothiazide (HCTZ)).
+Make sure to stay hydrated while you're taking Microzide (hydrochlorothiazide (HCTZ)).

-Tips from pharmacists and people taking Microzide (Hydrochlorothiazide (Hctz))Final section.
+Common concerns from people taking Microzide (hydrochlorothiazide )Final section.
 Do you want to return to drug navigation?